hackingScienceBridgeAcademy/bridge-academy/docs/mentor_guide.md

   - Make sure indentation is correct.
 This is a very common error.
 If 2 space indentation doesn't work try 4 space.
   - This example comes from the pong project, which has a library and class in the skeleton code
   - Skeleton code can be found on the Trinket emulator which is on the project script page
+* Raspberry Pi stuck on rainbow on start up: Try taking out the SD card, inserting (when Pi is off)
+* Using IDLE: Make sure that the scripts are saved in a *new window*
 * Encourage students to try things out by themselves

 * Please either *text* Ishan (+44 7528692298) or *call* Laura (+44 7891138825) if you encounter any difficulties